vmware-archive/liota/packages/dev_disc/README.md

 [DEVSIM_CFG]

-devsim_cmd_msg_pipe = /var/tmp/liota/devsim_cmd_messenger.fifo	# the named pipe path for Device Simulator CmdMessengerThread
+devsim_cmd_msg_pipe = /etc/liota/packages/dev_disc/devsim_cmd_messenger.fifo # named pipe for Device Simulator CmdMessengerThread

 [DISC_ENDPOINT_LIST]		# Endpoing list where you want discovery listens on and simulator send messages to

 							# if no item in this list, Device Discovery will not be started

-disc_msg_pipe = /var/tmp/liota/discovery_messenger.fifo		# currently, support these 4 types (currently,
+disc_msg_pipe = /etc/liota/packages/dev_disc/discovery_messenger.fifo	# currently, support these 4 types (currently,

 socket = 127.0.0.1:5000						# coap and socket are not allowed for security consideration).

-mqtt = 127.0.0.1:1883:device_discovery				# IP address should be updated according to your system
+mqtt = 127.0.0.1:1023:device_discovery				# IP address should be updated according to your system

-coap = 10.1.170.173:5683					# Mqtt broker should be started first before publish/subscribe
+coap = 127.0.0.1:5683					# Mqtt broker should be started first before publish/subscribe

 								# reference: https://mosquitto.org/download/